 Some cats are sensitive to the types of textures that they feel underneath them.
 If they don’t like the feeling of the litter under their feet, they will want to get out of there as quickly as possible.
 That could mean not even taking the time to squat.

 Finally, it is best to figure out precisely what kind of behavior you are dealing with if you want to fix it.
 A cat that is spraying instead of simply missing the sides or not squatting down is an entirely different situation.

 Check to see if your cat has been peeing around the home, not just around the litter box.
 Vertical peeing is often a sign of spraying, and your cat could be trying to tell you that they are dealing with distinct emotions.
 This behavior could also play into their territorial dominance.

 7 Solutions to Prevent Your Cat Peeing Over the Edge of the Litter Box

-Whatever the reason for your cat’s poor behavior, most of us won’t be able to handle pee on our floors for long while they try to work something out.
+Whatever the reason for your cat’s poor behavior, most of us won’t be able to handle pee on the floors for long while they try to work something out.
 Here are the best ways to solve it.
-If you know what might be causing the behavior change, it can help you figure out the solution much quicker.
+If you know what might be causing the behavioral change, it can help you figure out the solution much quicker.